Best Travel Cards for Australians (2026): Up Bank vs Wise vs Revolut vs YouTrip

 • Frequent upselling to paid plans

-My experience: Revolut is a powerful tool if you understand the limits.
-I use it as a backup card and for holding currencies when rates are good.
-But on the free plan, the $350 ATM cap and weekend markup are genuine annoyances — especially in cash-heavy countries.
-For most holiday travelers, Up Bank or YouTrip are simpler choices.
+My experience: I use Revolut as a backup card and for holding currencies when rates look good.
+On the free plan, the $350 ATM cap and weekend markup are genuine friction — especially in cash-heavy countries.
+For most Australian holiday travellers, Up Bank is the easier choice.

 Strengths